Zero-Craic/SOC_Analyst_Scripts/README.md

 Now just copy your link , in this instance for a url that has a attached email in plain text or base64 and hit your hot key

-For proofpoint/safelinks , copy link and hit your hot key , decoded link will populate in clipboard For File hash script, copy filename after downloading and hash will populate in clipboard For random Microsoft email creator , just hit hot key and the email address will populate in clipboard For Quick email add, copy the link with embedded email (b64 encoded or plain string) and hit hotkey and new link will populate in clipboard
+For proofpoint/safelinks , copy link and hit your hot key , decoded link will populate in clipboard

+For File hash script, copy filename after downloading and hash will populate in clipboard

+For random Microsoft email creator , just hit hot key and the email address will populate in clipboard

+For Quick email add, copy the link with embedded email (b64 encoded or plain string) and hit hotkey and new link will populate in clipboard

+For GetZipped just copy name of Zip in downloads folder and hit hot keys to get hash for zip and all files within

 I found this helpful but if you can improve please do, just trying to make everyone’s life a lil easier .